 - The softer the sole, the better the slip resistance

-- Rubber soles have the best slip resistance, while mixed compounds vary
+- Rubber shoe soles have the best slip resistance, while mixed compounds vary

 - A high volume of leading edges gives superior traction

-- An enclosed tread giving no water escape shows that a shoe is not slip-resistant
+- Enclosed shoe treads offering no water escape shows that footwear is not slip-resistant

-The tread on the underside of the outsole of a shoe needs to carry a pattern which gives it grip on a slick floor.
-The best way to ensure this is for the tread to use a pattern that disperses moisture away from the underside of the shoe.
-An interlocked geometrical pattern which allows for the escape of water (not enclosed) is the best guarantee of good traction.
+The tread on the underside of the shoe's outsole of a shoe needs to carry a pattern which provides it with grip on a slick floor.
+The best way to ensure this is for the tread to use a design that disperses moisture away from the shoe's underside.
+An interlocked geometrical pattern that allows for the escape of water (not enclosed) is generally a guarantee the best shoe traction.
 A good tread pattern will also grant the most surface contact with the tread itself.

-Another key characteristic to keep in mind when analyzing the traction of a prospective new pair of dress shoes is what method is used to affix the sole to the shoe.
+Another key characteristic to keep in mind when analyzing the traction of a prospective new pair of footwear is what method is used to affix the sole to the shoe.

-Welted and other forms stitching normally indicate a higher quality, and thus a longer lasting shoe, however, this comes at a much higher cost.
-Most manufacturers who have taken the extra steps of stitching their soles and shoe together will normally have ensured that the under sole has good traction as well.
+Welted and other forms of stitching usually indicate higher quality, and thus a longer-lasting shoe, however, this generally comes at a higher cost.
+Most manufacturers who have taken the extra steps of stitching their soles and shoe together will typically have ensured that the under sole has good traction as well.

 Characteristics of Non-slip Inners

-The soles of any non-slip shoes need to be specifically designed to be non-slip and this counts for both the under sole’s traction and the non-slip nature of the inner design.
-The inners of most dress shoes are removable, which can create quite an uncomfortable obstacle if the shoes are not form fitting.
+The soles of any non-slip shoes need to be specifically designed to be non-slip, and this counts for both the under sole’s traction and the non-slip nature of the inner design.
+The insoles of most dress shoes are removable, which can create quite an uncomfortable obstacle if the shoes are not form-fitting.